xuro-langchain/chat-restaurant/DEPLOYMENT.md

 ## Run and deploy backend API server

-If you have a valid LangGraph Cloud [license key](https://langchain-ai.github.io/langgraph/cloud/deployment/self_hosted/), you can run a fully functional LangGraph server locally with a `langgraph up` command.
-Otherwise, you can use `langgraph test` to test that the API server is functional.
+If you have a valid LangGraph Platform [license key](https://langchain-ai.github.io/langgraph/cloud/deployment/self_hosted/), you can deploy your graph.
+Locally, you can run a fully functional LangGraph server locally with a `langgraph dev` command.

-> [!NOTE]
-> When running `langgraph test`, you will only be able to [create stateless runs](https://langchain-ai.github.io/langgraph/cloud/how-tos/cloud_examples/stateless_runs/), and the previous chats functionality will not be available.

-Once you confirm that the server is working locally, you can deploy your app with [LangGraph Cloud](https://langchain-ai.github.io/langgraph/cloud/).

-## Connect to the backend API (LangGraph Cloud)

-In Vercel add the following environment variables:
-- `API_BASE_URL` that matches your LangGraph Cloud deployment API URL
-- `NEXT_PUBLIC_API_URL` - API URL that LangGraph Cloud deployment is proxied to, e.g. "https://chat.langchain.com/api"
-- `LANGCHAIN_API_KEY` - LangSmith API key